giovannibriones/osticket-prereqs/README.md

 </p>
 <p>
 <h3>&#9313; Review and Create </h3>
-<p>Click on the last check box to confirm an eligible Windows 10 license then proceed to "Review + create".
-A validation process will occur then once it has passed simply continue to create.</p>
+<p>Click on the last check box to make sure an eligible Windows 10 license is had.
+Then continue to "Review + create".
+A validation process will happen.
+Then once the validation is successfully accomplished and is a pass, proceed to create.</p>

 </p>
 <br>
 <h3>&#9314; Find your VM's public IP address</h3>
-<p></p>Allow some time for your deployment to complete then find your VM's public IP address and copy it.</p>
+<p></p>Permit some time for the deployment to complete then find the VM's public IP address and copy it.</p>
 <p>
 <img width="1009" alt="4" src="https://github.com/giovannibriones/osticket-prereqs/assets/163789590/941a738c-e208-4aac-a182-acfcec531367">